LastExceed/offsets-in-rythmgames/README.md

 **aiming by video:**
 This is how competitive players often play.
 For this scenario we basically do the same thing as above but with a highspeed camera instead of a microphone.

-Record pushing a button and getting a visual reaction on screen, then count the frames between the two events. ([example](https://youtu.be/P1FJGE0_1Tg))
+Record pushing a button and getting a visual reaction on screen, then count the frames between the two events and set your video offset to the elapsed time. ([example](https://youtu.be/P1FJGE0_1Tg))

 ## Notes